USCENTCOM Armed Forces Day enlistment ceremony

 |0

-This work, USCENTCOM Armed Forces Day enlistment ceremony [Image 5 of 5], by Sgt Roderick Jacquote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USCENTCOM Armed Forces Day enlistment ceremony, by Thomas Gagnier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT